AndreaMendez09/CodeJamGoogle-2022/README.md

 The first line of the input gives the number of test cases, T.T test cases follow.
 Each test case consists of 3 lines.
 The i-th line of a test case contains 4 integers Ci, Mi, Yi, and Ki, representing the number of ink units in the i-th printer's cartridge for the colors cyan, magenta, yellow, and black, respectively.

-##Output
+## Output

-For each test case, output one line containing Case #x : r, where x is the test case number (starting from 1) and r is IMPOSSIBLE if there is no color that can be printed by all 3 printers.
+For each test case, output one line containing Case #x: r, where x is the test case number (starting from 1) and r is IMPOSSIBLE if there is no color that can be printed by all 3 printers.
 Otherwise, r must be equal to "c m y k" where c, m, y, and k are non-negative integers that add up to 106 and c≤Ci, m≤Mi, y≤Yi, and k≤Ki, for all i.
 If there are multiple solutions, you may output any one of them.
 (See "What if a test case has multiple correct solutions?" in the Competing section of the FAQ.)
 This information about multiple solutions will not be explicitly stated in the remainder of the 2022 contest.

 ## Limits